chrishah/phylogenomics_intro_vertebrata/README.md

 ***Attention***
 > Since these genomes are relatively large BUSCO takes quite a while to run so this step has been already done for you.

-A reduced representation of the BUSCO results for each species ships with the repository in the directory `results/orthology/busco/busco_runs`.
+A reduced representation of the BUSCO results (reference BUSCO set 'vertebrata_odb10') for each species ships with the repository in the directory `results/orthology/busco/busco_runs`.

 Take a few minutes to explore the reports.